DanMungai1/Dan_Mungai_WritinghubAfrica/content/form/contact.md

 ---
 title: Contact
-name: Contact Us Here
+name: Contact Us Form
 description: "If there be any queries, concerns or suggestions you may reach us through our email address."
 date: 2019-02-25T13:38:41-06:00
 draft: false
-url: contact
+url: Contact
 type: form
 layout: split-right # split-right or split-left
 submit_button_label: Send Message